michaeldbjava/cvstodb/README.md

 + It should be possible to configure output to standard output or an output file

 Many thanks to the Apache Commons CSV project.
 Its a great library.
 This liddle project could not be possible in that easy war.

+#Dependencies#
+##To use this export program, you need following external JARS:##
+1. Apache Commons CSV
+2. JDBC JAR File of Database to export data

+#Actual Work#
+##Separete get column meta data information in class MetaDataProvider.##
+It must be out of Class ConfigurationCsvToDB.
+To write some good JUnit Tests it is better to separete some things.